antonlogvinenko/javelin/README.md

 Short term
 * bytecode parser
+  * bug finder
-  * make parse a few more lcasses
+    * gather a lot of classes
+    * code to run on all files, fail on the first one
-  * set up functional tests
+  * set up for functional testing, add a few tens of large classes
-  * set up unit testing
-  * add more complicated classes to functional testing, foundation for unit testing
+  * foundation for unit testing
-  * refactor, rewrite with do-notation instead of applicative notation
+  * refactor, rewrite with do-notation instead of applicative notation where appropriate
+  * make a function to pretty print constant pool, entry per line, with indices
   * what's next?

 Deferred: